risk-first/website/menagerie/Process-Risk.md

  - **[Coordination Risk](Coordination-Risk):**   You can often use process to help people coordinate.
 For example, a [Production Line](https://en.wikipedia.org/wiki/Production_line) is a process where work being done by one person is pushed to the next person when it's done.
 A meeting booking process is designed to efficiently allocate meeting rooms.
  - **[Operational Risk](Operational-Risk):**  This encompasses the risk of people _not doing their job properly_.
 But, by having a process, (and asking, did this person follow the process?) you can draw a distinction between a process failure and a personnel failure.
 For example, making a loan to a money launderer _could_ be a failure of the loan agent.
 But, if they followed the _process_, it's a failure of the [Process](Process-Risk) itself.
  - **[Complexity Risk](Complexity-Risk):** Working _within a process_ can reduce the amount of [Complexity](Complexity-Risk) you have to think about.
 We accept that processes are going to slow us down, but we appreciate the reduction in risk this brings.
-Clearly, the complexity hasn't gone away, but it's hidden within the process.
-Process therefore can provide [Abstraction](Glossary#Abstraction).
-[McDonalds](https://en.wikipedia.org/wiki/McDonald's) tries to design its operation so that preparing each food item is a simple process to follow, reducing complexity (and training time) for the staff.
+Clearly, the complexity hasn't gone away, but it's hidden within design of the process.
+For example, [McDonalds](https://en.wikipedia.org/wiki/McDonald's) tries to design its operation so that preparing each food item is a simple process to follow, reducing complexity (and training time) for the staff.

 ![Introducing process can mitigate many risks for a team, but there are attendant process risks created.](images/generated/risks/process/process-risk-introduction.png)